 A full range of movements should be demonstrated and you should feel for any crepitus.

-Finally, hold the leg with the knee flexed to 15 degrees and place lateral and medial stress on the knee.
+Now perform the specialist tests which assess the collateral ligaments.
+Do this by holding the leg with the knee flexed to 15 degrees and place lateral and medial stress on the knee.
 Any excessive movement suggests collateral ligament damage.